Dora Dougherty Strother

 Dora Jean Dougherty Strother (also known as Dora Dougherty McKeown or Dora Strother McKeown; November 27, 1921 – November 19, 2013) was an American aviator best known as a Woman Airforce Service Pilots (WASP) and B-29 Superfortress demonstration pilot.
 She was a U.S. military pilot, human factors engineer with Bell Aircraft, instructor at the University of Illinois and helicopter test pilot for Bell Aircraft.

 Strother held a PhD in Aviation Education (NYU, 1955).
 She was a recipient of the Amelia Earhart Award for academic achievement and was an inductee in the Military Aviation Hall of Fame.
 In 1966, she was awarded the Achievement Award by the American Association of University Women.
 Strother was a 1987 inductee to the Texas Women's Hall of Fame.
-Strother was also a Whirly-Girl, serving as President of the organization from 1979-1981, and a member of the Ninety-Nines.
+Strother was also a Whirly-Girl, serving as President of the organization from 1979 to 1981, and a member of the Ninety-Nines.

 Career as a WASP

 In 1940, Strother earned her pilot certificate via the Civilian Pilot Training Program, sponsored by the Civil Aeronautics Authority.
 She then became the sixth woman in the United States to earn an airline transport pilot license.
 The demand for male pilots in World War II opened doors for pilot training programs for women.
 Initially, two separate training programs were run: the Women's Auxiliary Ferrying Squadron (WAFS) was headed by Nancy Harkness Love and the 319th Women's Flying Training Detachment (WFTD) organized by Jacqueline Cochran out of Houston.
-The programs were merged in 1943 as Women’s Airforce Service Pilots (WASP) and helmed by Cochran.
+The programs were merged in 1943 as Women's Airforce Service Pilots (WASP) and helmed by Cochran.
 Dora Jean Dougherty Strother volunteered and was selected in the third class of WASP program (43-3).

 Strother's piloting jobs in the WASP program included flight training, target towing for antiaircraft gunnery, ferrying, and radio control piloting.
-WASPS like Strother flew almost every type of plane used by Army Air Forces such as liaison, training, and cargo aircraft.
+WASPs like Strother flew almost every type of plane used by Army Air Forces such as liaison, training, and cargo aircraft.
 They also flew and trained other pilots to fly fighters, dive bombers, attack bombers, and very heavy bombers like the B-29.
 In 1944, she and fellow WASP Dorothea Johnson Moorman were selected by Lt.
 Col. Paul W. Tibbets to learn to fly the Boeing B-29 Superfortress heavy bomber.
 The plane was considered dangerous and cumbersome, and Tibbets believed the two women could learn to fly the four-engine plane to showcase its reliability.
 After four days of flight training, Tibbets certified Strother and Moorman for the B-29, some of the few women to fly the type for decades.
 They flew the B-29 from Birmingham, Alabama, to Clovis, New Mexico.
 There they took male crews on flights and further trained them, demonstrating the feasibility of flying the B-29 for a few days, and the crews' attitude towards the B-29 improved.
 Then Air Staff Major General Barney Giles stopped the program.

 Strother was honorably discharged from the U.S. Army Air Forces on December 20, 1944, having commanded 23 different aircraft.